Victordtesla24/containerised-birth-time-rectifier/docs/architecture/api_architecture.md

 ## Overview

 This document details the API endpoint architecture for the Astrological Chart Application.
-The application uses a dual-registration pattern for endpoints, providing both consistency and backward compatibility.
+The application uses a single registration pattern with versioned API endpoints for consistency and maintainability.

 ## Centralized API Gateway Architecture